znsio/specmatic-documentation/documentation/best_practices.md

 ### One API endpoint per .qontract file

 High complexity of API endpoints may result in too much information stuffed into a single contract file.
 This often happens when the data structures in the request or response payloads are very deep.
-Put the entire definition of this API endpoint in a file by itself.
+When faced with such an API end point, put the definition of the API into a file by itself.

 * Advantages
     * Easier to comprehend .qontract files